Reach a Crisis Counselor

 When you’ve reached a Crisis Counselor, they’ll introduce themselves, reflect on what you’ve said, and invite you to share at your own pace.

-You’ll then text back and forth with the Crisis Counselor.
+You’ll then message back and forth with the Crisis Counselor.
 You never have to share anything you don’t want to.

 The Crisis Counselor will help you sort through your feelings by asking questions, empathizing, and actively listening.